-Expanding Your Perspective: Additional Spring 2023 Courses
+Expanding Your Perspective: Spring 2023 Elective Courses

 These courses take learning beyond the core curriculum, providing students with the opportunity to explore the field of Public Humanities in a variety of relevant departments.